-Lean methodologies have been used in a variety of industries for many years now.
-The way lean is implemented varies from industry to industry, but the main point of it, which is to maximize customer value while minimizing waste, remains the same no matter where it is used.
-One popular area where lean is used is in the healthcare industry.
+Lean methodologies have been used in a variety of industries for a long time.
+The way Lean is implemented varies from industry to industry.
+However, the primary goal of maximizing customer value while minimizing waste remains the same no matter where the method is used.
+For example, one popular area where Lean is used extensively is in the healthcare industry.

-While a lot of what is done for lean healthcare is similar or the same as what it would be for lean manufacturing, lean offices, and other things, much of it is also quite unique.
-Medical facilities don't operate in the same way that other facilities do.
-This is why lean healthcare is widely seen to be its own stand alone set of concepts.
-It is most commonly used in hospitals, outpatient facilities, surgical centers, family doctor offices, and even dentist offices, among others.
+While much of Lean healthcare is similar to Lean manufacturing, Lean offices, etc., much of it is also quite unique.
+The reason being because medical facilities don't operate the same way other facilities do.
+Wrong decisions, bad scheduling, and a general sense of inorganization can result in patient death within an already incredibly complicated and busy environment.
+This is why Lean healthcare is widely seen to be its own stand-alone set of concepts.
+It’s most commonly used in hospitals, outpatient facilities, surgical centers, family doctor offices, and even dentist offices.

 What is Lean Healthcare?

 Suddenly deciding to implement a Lean healthcare model is not recommended without knowing exactly how it works.
 With that being said, having a deep understanding of what the facility needs and how normal day to day processes go is critical for being able to move towards a leaner goal.
 This basic understanding of how healthcare facilities work needs to go beyond just the administrative team at a hospital, and should extend to all the doctors, nurses, maintenance teams, and everyone else who works in the area.

 Learning about the goals of Lean healthcare is a simple process but implementing those goals can be more difficult.
 Facilities will have to go through a constant cycle of monitoring the current situation, ensuring they are providing excellent patient care, and minimizing overall waste.

 There are six words, it may help to think of them as a mantra, that work together to define Lean healthcare.
 They are as follows: